 Postalytics will give you options to import Salesforce “List Views” that are saved in the Lead, Contact, Campaign or Account “Objects”.
 “List Views” are Salesforce’s term for the display of the records that are saved within a Salesforce.
 An “Object” is a Salesforce term for the container by which data is held.
 Postalytics can pull name, address and other data used in a direct mail campaign from any of the “List Views” saved within the Lead, Contact or Account Objects.
 Postalytics can also pull Contact or Lead information from the Campaigns Object in a saved Campaign.

 In the example below, we want to send a direct mail campaign to all of our Massachusetts Contacts in Salesforce.
-In Salesforce, we went to the Leads Object and used the built in filters to select only our open California Leads, and just saved the list view.
+In Salesforce, we went to the Contacts Object and used the built in filters to select only our Massachusetts Contacts, and just saved the list view.
 You’ll see below how easy it is to import that list.
 Here’s a Salesforce Help article on how to customize your data view.

 Add A Salesforce Direct Mail List To Postalytics

 It’s really easy to pull in all sorts of segmented lists from Salesforce to Postalytics.
 The first step is to click on the Create New List menu choice at the top of any Postalytics page, then click the Salesforce Button as shown above.
 The next screen will walk you through 4 choices to help you define the exact Salesforce data that you want to pull into Postalytics.

 First, give your list a name.
 This will be used to identify the list within the Postalytics app.
 Your list can be re-used across an unlimited number of campaigns.
 We recommend naming it in a way that will make sense to you over time.